stepantzov/BackBaseTest/README.md

 ### Installing
 - Download project from GIT repo using next link https://github.com/stepantzov/BackBaseTest.git.
-- Install all the necessary prerequisites from above.
+- Install all the necessary prerequisites from above Prerequisites.
 - Change CHROME_DRIVER_PATH variable at GlobalDefinitions.class to location of Chromedriver on your local machine;

 ## Running the tests